-The existing landscape associated with 968 St. David Street North and the view from the highway are conserved with a new entrance provided from an internal street.
-The home, garage and workshop / driveshed can be retained as is.
-The SWM facility to the south proves an uninterrupted view as well (Figure 23).
+The existing landscape associated with 6581 Highway 6, and the view from the highway are conserved with a new entrance provided from an internal street.
+The home and garage can be retained with the garage either being entered from the opposite end or replaced with a new structure (Figure 30).